 Some of the major vendors are (purely alphabetical):

-Web servers are easy to scale, because web server generally provide a much better performance by adding additional CPUs and memory resources.
-This is the reason why the web server role within a SharePoint deployment is the easiest to scale out.
+Web servers are easy to scale because web servers generally provide much better performance by adding additional CPUs and memory resources.
+This is the reason why the webserver role within a SharePoint deployment is the easiest to scale out.
 Because it is so easy to just add additional resources it is not automatically the right approach.
 Performance-wise you will reach a point where adding an additional web server makes more sense.
 This decision if you extend the resources of an existing server or add a new virtual machine depends on the overall virtualization infrastructure and the available hardware resources.

 NUMA nodes are an additional important topic.
-Microsoft provides dedicated informations to NUMA nodes SharePoint here.
-Even though that the article is focusing in Hyper-V, the general NUMA node requirements are valid for other hyper-visor platforms as well.
-As per Microsoft performance can decrease by up to 8% when a virtual machines needs to access remote memory from another NUMA node.
+Microsoft provides dedicated information to NUMA nodes SharePoint here.
+Even though the article is focusing on Hyper-V, the general NUMA node requirements are valid for other hyper-visor platforms as well.
+As per Microsoft performance can decrease by up to 8% when a virtual machine needs to access remote memory from another NUMA node.

 The proper sizing of memory resources ensures that your web servers perform as expected.
-You need to ensure that the web server does not require to swap memory and make heavy use of the page file.
-Any use of the page file results in unnecessary disk I/O. And depending on the disk sub system the required I/O reduces the performance dramatically.
-Even though that the operating system supports hot-adding of virtual memory, not all application functions make use of added virtual memory.
-Some components recognized available memory during start-up of the operating system and do not adjust themselves during run time (e.g. Distributed Cache).
+You need to ensure that the webserver does not require to swap memory and make heavy use of the page file.
+Any use of the page file results in unnecessary disk I/O. And depending on the disk subsystem the required I/O reduces the performance dramatically.
+Even though the operating system supports the hot-adding of virtual memory, not all application functions make use of added virtual memory.
+Some components recognized available memory during the start-up of the operating system and do not adjust themselves during run time (e.g. Distributed Cache).

 The CPU demand of SharePoint application servers depends heavily on the applications that are running on those servers.
-Some application might be more CPU resource intensive (e.g. Search), others might be more memory intensive.
-To find the proper sizing for your specific requirements you need to monitor the system resources not only on a general level (e.g. System CPU usage, system memory consumption), but on a more granular level (per service, per application pool, per worker process).
+Some applications might be more CPU resource-intensive (e.g. Search), others might be more memory intensive.
+To find the proper sizing for your specific requirements you need to monitor the system resources not only on a general level (e.g. System CPU usage, system memory consumption) but on a more granular level (per service, per application pool, per worker process).